wellesley-bisc195/computing_bio_course/docs/src/Lesson1/1_terminal.md

     and once the command has finished executing, you will see a new prompt.

-    These code blocks will often be followed by a block that does **not** start with a `$`.
+    **NOTE:** These code blocks will often be followed by a block that does **not** start with a `$`.
-    This is the expected output.
+    This is the expected output;
+    you shouldn't try to copy-past this into your terminal.

 Let's take a look around.
 the `ls` command is used to `l`i`s`t